Tips for Bringing Kids to Restaurants

-Mother’s Day usually is a day meant for spending time with family!
-Sometimes this includes bringing kids to restaurants.
+Family meals are important.
+Sometimes these include bringing kids to restaurants.
 But dining out with your little one can be tricky!
 We recently ran a Feeding Tips Contest and asked for the best advice on eating at a restaurant with babies and toddlers.
-Here are few great tips from moms, for moms, that you can put to use this Mother’s Day and all year long!
+Here are few great tips from moms, for moms, that you can put to good use!

 Pick a Time and Place